ThunixdotNet/www/README.md

 # www

-This is the code powering the website for thunix
+This is the code powering the website for thunix, made by hexhaxtron, amcclure, and ubergeek.